 Dennis was once just like you and me.
 He had a family, a home, a Master's degree, a career as a pastor.
 He had a heart attack, went without oxygen to his brain and now has brain damage and very little memory.
 But through it all-the illness, the recovery, the many, many life changes, Dennis remembers who God is and how much He loves him.
 The first time I met Dennis, he was sitting in the lobby reading his Bible.
 He greeted me with a beautiful verse from Scripture.
-Even with a 'disability,' Dennis never forgot his purpose.4
+Even with a 'disability,' Dennis never forgot his purpose.5

-If we're going to live for Christ, we need encouragement to think about what we have.
+If we're going make much of Christ in 2018, we need to affirm what we have.
 That's what this message has been all about.
-According to 2 Corinthians 13:14, we who belong to Christ have access to three incredible Trinitarian blessings.
+2 Corinthians 13:14 says that if we have been saved from eternal hell by God's grace through faith in His Son, we have exactly what we need to live a joyful, hope-filled life.

+Trinitarian blessings.
 We have the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit.
+We have the persons of the Triune God Himself working in our lives.

-Here's the bottom line.
+So here's the bottom line.
 If this God is our God, then we have reason to be encouraged!

-4 Dr. William J. Amstutz, letter from Shepherds Ministries, Union Grove, WI, August 2012.
+5 Dr. William J. Amstutz, letter from Shepherds Ministries, Union Grove, WI, August 2012.